Michaela-K/BootcampX/README.md

 - submission_date: The date is was submitted

 A student will be able to submit an assignment_submissions for every single assignment.
 So a student will submit many assignment_submissions and an assignment will have many assignment_submissions associated with it.

+A teacher will have the following attributes:

+- id: A unique identifier
+- name: The name of the teacher
+- start_date: The date that the teacher started working.
+- end_date: The date that the teacher stopped working.
+- is_active: If the teacher is actively teaching right now.

+An assistance_request will have the following attributes:

+- id: A unique identifier
+- assignment_id: The id of the assignment the request was made from
+- student_id: The id of the student making the request
+- teacher_id: The id of the teacher responding to the request
+- created_at: The timestamp when the request was made
+- started_at: The timestamp when the assistance started
+- completed_at: The timestamp when the assistance was completed
+- student_feedback: Feedback about the student given by the teacher
+- teacher_feedback: Feedback about the teacher given by the student

+A student can create many assistance_requests and a teacher can respond to many assistance_requests.